 There are many possible reasons that brought you to seek out therapy today.
-Whatever the reason, know that you are not alone.
-I am here to help you, and even if – for whatever reason – I’m not the right therapist for you, I can help you find the resources and support that you need.
+Whatever the reason, know that you are not alone; our team is here to help you.

 Below is a list of some of the common issues worked on in Personal Therapy.

 • Life Changes / Adjustment to New Situations